Prometheus-X-association/lomct/docs/design-document.md

 		- "LOMCT send the metadata edit proposal to the LO index (LRS), formatted as xAPI statement"

 - **Write a review of a LO by an individual** \
-The same Learning Object can be seen as relevant or not depending on the teacher point of view, his targeted learning outcome, his habits, etc. With LOMCT, each user can write his own review of the LO and explain why he finds it relevant or not for his needs.  \
+The same Learning Object can be seen as relevant or not depending on the teacher point of view, his targeted learning outcome, his habits, etc. With LOMCT, each user can write his own review of the LO and explain why he finds it relevant or not for his needs.
+Once the review has been sent, the individual cannot edit it.
+The only way to modify/delete the review is via the LRS by the LRS owner.
+On the other hand, if the individual sends a new review, this is the one that will be displayed.
+This does not overwrite the old review, but renders it obsolete. \
 	Path:  \
 		- "The individual is confronted with a resource that he wants to add a review" \
 		- "The individual opens the LOMCT" \